0liu/stats_dash/README.md

 # Stats Dash

-A dashboard to monitor China futures market with data statistics and trading indicators, interfacing with historical market database, real-time market data messages and user interface in Excel.
+Stats Dash is a Python multi-threading data pipeline and dashboard tool for manual futures trading, from RabbitMQ API market streaming, historical market database access to real-time statistical indicator and trading signal generation, and on-the-fly visualization with Excel API.